Fraternal Benefit Society

 activities, volunteering in various community programs and attending educational and social activities.

-the criterion of a common topic.
-CSA's National Project for 2013 is "Feeding America."
-Hunger in America
+criterion of a common topic.
+CSA's National Project for 2014 is "Choose Your Own."
+Lodges across the country have

 National Sports Tournaments